hove-io/transit_model/src/documentation/ntfs_to_netex_france_specs.md

 - the country code will be set to the fixed value `FR`,
 - the city code will be set to the fixed value `XXXXX`,
 - the technical code of the stop will contain the value of `stop_id`, with a replacement of `:` by `_` to avoid conflict between separators,
-- the code of the provider will be set to `LOC`.
+- the code of the provider will be set to the value of `StopProviderCode` param (is specified) or  `LOC` otherwise.

 **(3) definition of SiteRef**